hu553in/e-tickets-app/README.md

 This project is a web app for working with simple e-tickets (six-digit numbers).

-An app has such features:
+The app has such features:

 * authenticate by email and password
 * issue a new ticket (add an existing ticket or generate a new one)